an4s3crwt/real-time-voice-translator/README.md

 # Voice Recognition and Translation Project

-This project utilizes the browser's voice recognition API and a translation API to convert speech to text and translate it into another language.
+This project uses the browser's voice recognition API and a translation API to convert speech to text and translate it into another language.
 The interface is user-friendly and features a "cute" style.

 ![Project Demo](assets/voice-translator.gif)